AustralianBioCommons/Nextflow_DSL2_template/README.md

 # Nextflow workflow template

-This repository is now maintained by the Sydney Informatics Hub at [template-nf].
+This repository is now maintained by the Sydney Informatics Hub, University of Sydney at their [template-nf](https://github.com/Sydney-Informatics-Hub/template-nf) repository.